ben-laufer/DMRichR/README.md

 ```

 You can then check on the job using `tail -f DMRichR.log` and <kbd>⌃ Control</kbd> + <kbd>c</kbd> to exit the log view.
-You can cancel the job using `pkill` followed by the id from the save_pid.txt file.
+You can cancel the job using `pkill` followed by the id from the save_pid.txt file, which may take several minutes.

 Alternatively, the executable can also be submitted to the cluster using the [shell script](exec/DM.R.sh) via `sbatch DM.R.sh`.